iTwin/itwin-cli/docs/quickstart.md

 itp auth login
 ```

-**Expected Outcome:** A browser window opens for authentication.
+**Result:** A browser window opens for authentication.
 Once logged in, your session is ready for authorized interaction with the iTwin Platform.

 ### Step 1: Create an iTwin